lI4Nl/bloom-stick/README.md

 ### Custom Build (for Windows)

-The following software and games need to be download and install in the directory.
+The following software and games are part of the Bloom Stick so far

 | SOFTWARE | WHERE TO INSTALL|
 | ------  | ------  |